VetLig

 17 days after surgery

-You can use the following form to submit a qualified, non-binding request for cruciate ligament surgery.
-Ms. Arndt will then contact you promptly by telephone for further consultation - please also let us know your preferred call-back times:
+You can use the following form to make a qualified, non-binding request for cruciate ligament surgery.
+Ms. Arndt will then be happy to contact you by telephone promptly for further advice - please let us know your preferred callback times:

-I am interested in information about the following cruciate ligament surgery methods (multiple choice possible):
+I am interested in information about the following cruciate ligament surgery methods (multiple choices possible):

 Maximum file size: 516MB